Terrible Attributes Ө

 In additional, Staff may occasionally give the character hints or clues towards new ideas or inventions they could uncover.

-The character gains 3 more Engineering Effort each Action Cycle.
+The character gains 3 more Engineering or Research Effort each Action Cycle.